alexandrebeato/shopflix/README.md

 # Overview

 This shopping list application aims to provide an easy and efficient solution for managing personal shopping lists.
-The application will be developed using #TBD for the back-end, #TBD for the front-end, #TBD for mobile, and #TBD as database.
+The application will be developed using .NET for the back-end, React for the front-end, Flutter for mobile, and SQL Server as database.
 The project will be split into several parts to facilitate collaboration and development.

 # Architecture

 The application's architecture will be divided into three main layers:

-- **Back-end (API):** Developed using #TBD, it will be responsible for managing business logic, processing requests, and interacting with the database.
+- **Back-end (API):** Developed using .NET, it will be responsible for managing business logic, processing requests, and interacting with the database.
-- **Front-end (Web):** Developed with #TBD, it will provide a responsive and appealing user interface for users to interact with the application.
+- **Front-end (Web):** Developed with React, it will provide a responsive and appealing user interface for users to interact with the application.
-- **Mobile**: Developed with #TBD, it will enable access to the application through mobile devices (Android and iOS).
+- **Mobile**: Developed with Flutter, it will enable access to the application through mobile devices (Android and iOS).

 # Requirements

-## Back-end (#TBD)
+## Back-end (.NET)

 - Implement a RESTful API to manage business logic and interact with database.
 - Use the repository pattern to abstract the interaction with the database.